keithesanks-prog/prompt-eval-tool/README.md

    - Expandable section to view the exact judge prompt used

 8. **Check history** by toggling "Show Evaluation History" to view all past evaluations with summary statistics

+### Judge Validation Tab

+- Switch to the **Judge Validation** tab to analyze whether the judge is using the full 1–10 scale.
+- Click **“Analyze Score Distribution”** to view saturation warnings, variance metrics, and histograms (falls back to Streamlit charts if matplotlib is missing).
+- Upload the sample `test-judge-validation.csv` (or your own file with an `expected_quality` column) to confirm the judge gives higher scores to higher-quality answers.
+- The judge scoring prompt now **starts every score at 5**, deducts points for each flaw, and only allows increases above 7 when the judge cites explicit, context-specific evidence of excellence.
+This keeps most answers in the 5–7 band unless they are truly exceptional.
+- For in-depth workflows, CLI commands, and troubleshooting tips, see [`JUDGE_VALIDATION_README.md`](JUDGE_VALIDATION_README.md).

 ## 🔗 SEAL API Integration